 I focused on meaningful learning experiences over busywork and took a qualit

 When schools closed beginning in March 2020, most systems struggled to implement remote learning.
 Schools, educators, learners, and parents just weren't prepared for that.
 Which is why academic equity has become a focus of schools across the nation.

 Instruction has not looked the same since schools closed their physical classrooms in March 2020 due to the COVID-19 pandemic.
 Educators across the United States have worked tirelessly since that time to reach and teach all students.
-The reality is that not all students are the same and reaching and teaching all students in the same way, proves to be difficult, especially during remote learning.
+English learners have particular educational needs.